 OK, folks.
 It’s time to get off your seat, get on your feet and get your clap, slap and tweet on!
-May 14 National Dance like a Chicken Day or National Chicken Dance Day.
+May 14 is National Dance like a Chicken Day or National Chicken Dance Day.
 This annual “holiday” celebrates a very famous tune with some very famous moves.

 Chicken Dance History